Pneumococcal disease continues to be a major public health concern

-Streptococcus pneumoniae is the leading bacterial cause of community acquired pneumonia (CAP) and meningitis, and a significant cause of otitis media, sinusitis, and bacteremia.
+Streptococcus pneumoniae is the primary bacterial cause of community-acquired pneumonia and meningitis, and a significant cause of otitis media, sinusitis, and bacteremia.
 Pneumococcal disease results in >1 million deaths worldwide annually, with a substantial proportion of fatalities among the elderly and immunocompromised, and in children populations <5 years old in Asian and African countries.

 Pneumococcal disease vaccines are expensive to make and supply

 Current vaccines for the prevention of S. pneumoniae infections are based on polysaccharide antigens of the bacterial cell capsule, either as multivalent polysaccharide preparations, or multivalent polysaccharide-protein conjugates.
 While effective, these vaccines are extremely expensive to develop, manufacture, test and distribute and have only been affordable to many low and middle income countries through the intervention of global health partnerships such as the Global Alliance for Vaccines and Immunization (GAVI).

 Present-day vaccines cover up to 23 of the approximately 100 bacterial serotypes, but the emergence of disease-causing strains, not covered by the vaccines, continues to be a major public health concern.
 Adding valencies to existing vaccines is a substantial undertaking in terms of R&D costs and development time, driving the complexity and cost of the final vaccine ever upwards.